fluxninja/aperture/docs/content/guides/per-user-rate-limiting.md

 ## Overview

-Rate limiting is a crucial defense against resource abuse.
-In modern application environments, where load can fluctuate, rate limiting is essential to manage situations where user requests exceed the system's capacity,safeguarding against service overloads and ensuring fairness among users.
+Rate limiting is a critical strategy for managing the load on an API.
+By imposing restrictions on the number of requests a unique consumer can make within a specific time frame, rate limiting prevents a small set of users from monopolizing the majority of resources on a service, ensuring fair access for all API consumers.

 Aperture implements this strategy through its high-performance, distributed rate limiter.
 This system enforces per-key limits based on fine-grained labels,